planetary-social/nos-crossposting-service/README.md

 See ["How to get access to the Twitter API"][get-twitter-api-keys].

+##### User authentication set up

+You need to set `http://localhost:8008/login-callback` as "Callback URI".
+In production this has to be adjusted accordingly.

 #### Run the service

 Run the following command changing appropriate environment variables: